Hello World (Command Line Interface)

 This guide assumes the usernamemurphy

 .
-Adjust for your username accordingly.Create an Experiment
+Adjust for your username accordingly.Create Experiment Walk-through

 To get started we’ll create an experiment